VEckardt/IntegrityCustomImport/README.md

 ## Hints
 - It's possible to set the Document ID, then the loader will update an existing document in Integrity
 - But: be very careful, because the tool was not intended to offer this feature (even if it works like that)!
-- The column External ID is required.
+- The column "External ID" is required.
 This is a reference column, allowing the loader to connect Excel Data rows with Integrity Data rows.
-Internally the External ID can be mapped to a different field if needed.
+Internally the "External ID" can be mapped to a different field if needed.
+- The column "Section" is required and has to have a value.
+The loader determines by counting the dots in the section field into which level the row has to be placed.
+It doesn't matter if the section number has any meaning (no need for gapless etc.)

 ## Documentation & Installation
 - Must be installed locally, because the Integrity Gateway is a local application